Adaptive Information Bottleneck Guided Joint Source and Channel Coding for Image Transmission: Introduction

-To address the above-mentioned challenges, joint source-channel coding (JSCC) has attracted increasing attentions.
-The studies on JSCC can be classified into two types: the traditional research based on mathematical models and the deep learning (DL)-based research.
-The traditional research mainly focuses on performance analysis under ideal channel or source assumption\cite{gallager1968information}\cite{gastpar2003code}.
-The coding schemes, such as bit allocation algorithm\cite{cheung2000bit}, robust nonlinear block coding\cite{heinen2005transactions}, etc. have been also studied.
+To address the above-mentioned challenges, joint source and channel coding (JSCC) has attracted increasing attention as a means to achieve reliable data transmission.
+Existing studies of JSCC can be classified into two types: traditional research based on mathematical models\cite{gallager1968information,gastpar2003code,cheung2000bit,heinen2005transactions} and deep learning (DL)-based research\cite{bourtsoulatze2019deep,kurka2020deepjscc,xu2021wireless,choi2019neural,song2020infomax}.
+Traditional JSCC research mainly relies on traditional source coding and channel coding theory while focusing on performance analysis under ideal channel or source assumptions\cite{gallager1968information,gastpar2003code}.
+Coding schemes, such as bit allocation algorithm\cite{cheung2000bit}, robust nonlinear block coding\cite{heinen2005transactions} have also been studied.
 However, these hand-crafted coding schemes may require additional tuning.
-Motivated by the impressive performance of DL in many domains, DL-based JSCC have been extensively studied.
-The main goal of DL-based approaches is preserving information to improve the reconstruction quality.
-In particular, minimizing the mean-squared error (MSE) between the input and output\cite{bourtsoulatze2019deep,kurka2020deepjscc,xu2021wireless} is the most general method to achieve this goal.
-In particular, Bourtsoulatze et al proposed a JSCC architecture called Deep JSCC that minimizes the MSE between the original image and the recovered image\cite{bourtsoulatze2019deep}.
-The proposed architecture outperforms SSCC that combines JPEG\cite{wallace1992jpeg} or JPEG2000\cite{skodras2001jpeg} with capacity-achieving channel codes.
-Kurka et al\cite{kurka2020deepjscc} and Xu et al\cite{xu2021wireless} further improved the reconstruction quality of Deep JSCC by incorporating the channel output feedback and using channel-wise soft attention network, respectively.
-Besides, maximizing mutual information can also realize the preservation of information\cite{choi2019neural}\cite{song2020infomax}.
-For instance, Choi et al proposed a discrete variational autoencoder model called Neural Error Correcting and Source Trimming (NECST), which can maximize the mutual information\cite{chen2016infogan} between the source and noisy codewords\cite{choi2019neural}.
-Song et al developed a JSCC model called Infomax Adversarial-Bit-Flip (IABF)\cite{song2020infomax}.
-They further maximized the mutual information between the code and input image by adding it to the loss function.

-Overall, the existing works on JSCC aim at minimizing the recovery distortion between the transmitted and received information by utilizing various distortion metrics as loss function while limiting the required data rate to a constant upper bound.
-Therefore, the transmitted data rate may be much larger than the minimal data rate given by the rate-distortion (RD) theory, thus a new form of JSCC is required to simultaneously consider the rate and the distortion.
+Motivated by the impressive performance of DL in many domains such as computer vision\cite{Szegedy_2015_CVPR}, image compression\cite{NEURIPS2018_53edebc5}, and natural language processing\cite{devlin2018bert}, DL-based JSCC has been extensively studied\cite{bourtsoulatze2019deep,kurka2020deepjscc,xu2021wireless,choi2019neural,song2020infomax}, which can potentially support future semantic communications\cite{9791409,wang2022performance}.
+Specifically, since images have larger dimensions than speech and text data, there is more information redundancy in images, and transmitting image data requires higher rate than transmitting speech and text data.
+Therefore, it is more challenging to design a DL-based JSCC system for image transmission.